 The best course of action is to stay well hydrated on a night out and make a point of brushing your teeth as a minimum when you return home, even if you are a little worse for wear!

 The diets of many university students consist of packet noodles and takeaway pizzas.
-Despite knowing that we all need a balanced diet and our recommended five-a-day, convenience, cost and freedom of choice often rule the stomachs of many young adults.
+We all know that we all need a balanced diet and our recommended five-a-day.
+However, convenience, cost and freedom of choice often rule the stomachs of many young adults.

 Just like cars, if we aren’t given the correct fuel, we cannot run efficiently, and this can manifest in health problems.
 One of these issues is halitosis (bad breath).
 Eating a diet void of essential macro and micronutrients could lead to: